What is a trademark?

 A registered trademark provides you with a legally enforceable exclusive right to use the trademark for the goods and/or services for which the trademark is registered.
 A registered trademark may be licensed or sold and allows you to create a valuable business asset in your brand.

-Trademark rights can arise without registration and these rights are referred to as common law or unregistered trade mark rights.
-Common law trade mark rights typically arise from the reputation of the mark arising from extensive and prolonged use of the mark.
+Trademark rights can arise without registration and these rights are referred to as common law or unregistered trademark rights.
+Common law trademark rights typically arise from the reputation of the mark arising from extensive and prolonged use of the mark.

-Seeking a trade mark registration should form part of any new business venture.
+Filing an application for trademark registration should form part of any new business venture.
 Caska IP are registered Australian Trademark Attorneys and can assist with expert, cost effective registration of your trademark.
 Please contact us for a free initial discussion to see how we can assist.